-The Selmon Greenway is a world-class city that encourages walking, bike riding, skating and other healthy outdoor activities, and THEA is proud to play a role.
+The Selmon Greenway - Tampa is a world-class city that encourages walking, bike riding, skating and other healthy outdoor activities, and THEA is proud to play a role.
 Our 1.7 mile Selmon Greenway runs east-west through downtown Tampa - mostly in the shade of the expressway - and connects with the City’s Riverwalk and our own Meridian Avenue Trail.
 The Greenway is open for anyone who wants to enjoy fresh air, healthy exercise and the amenities of downtown Tampa.
-We are about our first "pocket park" along the Selmon Greenway, the Deputy John Kotfila, Jr., Memorial Dog Park.
+Our first "pocket park" along the Selmon Greenway is the Deputy John Kotfila, Jr., Memorial Dog Park.
 It is located at 705 Raymond Street, underneath the Selmon Expressway behind the Bell Channelside Apartments.

 The Selmon Expressway is 15-mile all-electronic toll roadway that links west Hillsborough County through downtown Tampa to Brandon.
 The facility is a limited access toll road with two lanes in each direction, as well as the Reversible Express Lanes (REL), which provide an additional three lanes, westbound during the morning commute from Brandon to Tampa and eastbound during the evening commute and on weekends.
 The revenues collected are used to improve, maintain and expand all of THEA’s assets.